Suquamish Museum

 The museum offers both guided and self-guided tours.
 Guided tours provide an in-depth look at Suquamish history, culture, and traditions, while self-guided tours allow for independent exploration at your own pace.

-Tours typically last 45 minutes to 1 hour, depending on the group size and engagement level.
+Tours typically last 1 to 2 Hours, depending on the group size and engagement level.
 Additional time can be arranged if needed.

 • Teachers/chaperones are expected to help students complete activities and maintain appropriate museum behavior. (no running, jumping, climbing, and inside voices)